Puma Spotlight 2019-20 Skip To Main Content

 Click on the links below to see a list of students who made Peak to Peak's honor roll for the Spring Semester, 2019.

 High School English teacher Ms. Amidon has been named by Teach Plus as one of sixteen effective teachers for a Statewide Policy Fellowship.
-Click here to read more about the program.
+Read more in the Julesburg Advocate article

 August 2019